bcgov/pdfmagic/readme.md

 A common service deployable project to handle conversion of PDF documents to text

 ## Developing Locally
+Unfortunately this probably will not run on windows right now.

 Dependencies:
 (these should all be in your PATH)
+Brew and Apt packages listed for convenience, follow the links for installation instructions on your system.

  - Python 3.7
  - [RabbitMQ](https://www.rabbitmq.com/download.html)